 Spin-offs can have a significant impact on the stock market.
 This strategic decision can lead to a higher stock market valuation of the stock corporation, the parent company and the spun-off part of the company.
 For existing investors in the original company, the issue of spin-off shares opens up new market opportunities.
 As a rule, they automatically receive shares in the spun-off spin-off and thus have the opportunity to benefit directly from the success of the new company.

-Another advantage of a spin-off is the injection of fresh capital for the newly created part of the company.
+Another advantage of a spin-off is the supply of fresh capital for the newly created part of the company.
 By selling shares to external investors, the spin-off can raise funds to expand and grow its business.
 This is particularly important for smaller organizations or start-ups that may have difficulty raising funds in other ways.

 In addition, spin-offs enable a company to increase its organizational efficiency by focusing on know-how and core competencies.
 The spin-off of certain organizational units not only increases transparency, but also enables a clearer understanding of the company's performance.
-This also makes spin-offs attractive for institutional investors who want to invest specifically in certain sectors or business areas.
+This also makes spin-offs attractive for institutional investors who want to invest in specific sectors or business areas.
 Such investments are often an important part of their diversification strategy.

 Success factors for spin-off projects